 If you had got in the loan with a co-signer, Wells Fargo allows you to request of releasing the person who co-signed the loan for you after a certain qualifying on-time payments.

 A co-signer is also equally a part of the loan.
-In case of the failure of payment, the cosigner will be responsible to repay the remaining of money.
-By this feature, the co-signer will be very happy and value helping you.
+In case of the failure of payment, the cosigner will be responsible to repay the remaining money.
+With this feature, the co-signer will be very happy and value helping you.

-By this feature, you can attract co-signer and score a loan.
-Point to be kept in mind is avoiding of payment can pause your ability to release the co-signer.
+With this feature, you can attract co-signer and score a loan.
+The point to be kept in mind is avoiding payment can pause your ability to release the co-signer.

 At least 24 consecutive and qualified on-time payment is required, this comes to action only if you make your first payment on time.

 At least 48 consecutive payment is required on time if you ever fail to pay your first payment on point.

 After requesting a release, your income and creditworthiness are evaluated and if it meets their required standard then you can make up your payment on time.
 Only then it's accepted or the application will be declined.

 Points to keep in mind while consolidating Wells Fargo Loans

 As we know, Federal loans are not consolidated here which only leaves the option of consolidation of private loans.

 Further, you are only allowed to consolidate one private student loan, thus the credit strength to consolidate multiple loans at a lower rate is far gone.